 Sun Safety Among U.S. Postal Service Letter Carriers ("Project SUNWISE")

-| Purpose | Designed to promote sun safety practices to postal service letter carrier employees.
-(2007) |
+Purpose: Designed to promote sun safety practices to postal service letter carrier employees (2007).

-| Race/Ethnicity | American Indian, Asian, Black, not of Hispanic or Latino origin, Hispanic or Latino, Pacific Islander, White, not of Hispanic or Latino origin |
+Race/Ethnicity: American Indian, Asian, Black (not of Hispanic or Latino Origin), Hispanic or Latino, Pacific Islander, White (not of Hispanic or Latino Origin)

-The Program
+Program Scores

 Sun Safety Among US Postal Service Letter Carriers ("Project SUNWISE") is a skin cancer prevention intervention promoting the regular occupational use of wide-brimmed hats and sunscreen by USPS letter carriers.